kwur/new-kwur-site/_posts/2008-02-26-an-introduction-to-music.md

 ---
 <div class="pf-content">
   <p>
-    From a BBC &#8220;mockumentary&#8221; series that pays homage to 70s educational films.
+    From a BBC “mockumentary” series that pays homage to 70s educational films.
   </p>

   <p>